-The chart below shows the achievement of our 2016 performance measures and the resulting recommended funding level.
+The chart below shows the achievement of our 2017 performance measures and the resulting recommended funding level.

-Achievement Actual Factor (% of Financial Performance Metrics (millions) Threshold Target Maximum Performance Target to be Paid)(1) Consolidated Adjusted EBITDA \$ 278.8 \$309.8 \$ 372.8 \$ 282.8 88.0% Crude Adjusted EBITDA \$ 149.7 \$166.3 \$ 199.6 \$ 172.3 117.5%
+Achievement Actual Factor (% of Financial Performance Metrics (millions) Threshold Target Maximum Performance Target to be Paid)(1) Consolidated Adjusted EBITDA \$ 265.9 \$295.4 \$ 354.5 \$ 272.5 61.2%

-(1) Achievement factors were further adjusted for foreign currency rate differences between what was budgeted and was reflected in actuals and to remove impact of distributions budgeted to support management's strategic decision to sell certain investments Individual Performance Values
+(1) Achievement factors were further adjusted for foreign currency rate differences between what was budgeted and was reflected in actuals and to remove impact of sale of Tampa Pipeline.
+HEOTCO results were not included in financial performance metrics for 2017

+Values

-D Dedicated to Excellence
+ם Dedicated to Excellence

 R Respect Everyone

 I Integrity In All We Do

 V Value Teamwork

 E Entrepreneurial Spirit

-NEO individual performance was slightly above target: 110%
+NEO individua l performance was slightly above target: 110%

-Organizate Objects alle Indianteses
+Occupants Occupated by Market

+Pillars Corporate Strategic Initiatives

-Corporate Strategic Initiatives Commitments Achievement
+Pillars Corporate Strategic Initiatives Commitments Achievement

+Pillars Safety Achievement Target

+Commitments

-Commitments S Safety Above Target
+Safety Commitments S Safety Target

-Commitments S Safety U Unmatched Excellence Above Target Above Target
+Safety Commitments S Safety U Unmatched Excellence Target

-Commitments S Safety Above Target
+Safety Execution Commitments S Safety U Unmatched Excellence C Committed to Growth Target Above Target

-Commitments S Safety U Unmatched Excellence Above Target Above Target
+Safety Execution Commitments S Safety U Unmatched Excellence C Committed to Growth C Community Involvement Target Above Target

-Commitments S Safety U Unmatched Excellence C Committed to Growth Above Target Above Target Below Target
+Safety Execution Commitments S Safety U Unmatched Excellence C Committed to Growth C Community Involvement E Employee Well-Being Target Above Target

 The Committee reviewed and confirmed these results and approved the short-term incentive pool.
 The Committee evaluated Adjusted EBITDA performance, as well as multiple operational, safety, strategic, and individual performance factors before approving the final payout factor.
-Our NEOs received, excluding Mr. Schwiering's pro rata award, on average 113% of their short-term incentive target payout based on actual performance in relation to targeted performance for each performance measure, key strategic accomplishments and individual performance.
+Our NEOs received, on average, 79% of their short-term incentive target payout based on actual performance in relation to targeted performance for each performance measure, key strategic accomplishments and individual performance.

 Long-Term Incentives.
-We provide long-term incentives in the form of equity awards under our Equity Incentive Plan and historically under the RRMS Equity Incentive Plan.
-The Committee oversees the administration of the equity awards granted under both of these plans.
-Awards issued under the RRMS Equity Incentive Plan were also approved by the Board of Directors of the general partner of RRMS.
+We provide long-term incentives in the form of equity awards under our Equity Incentive Plan.
+The Committee oversees the administration of the equity awards granted under this plan.
 To determine the value of equity awards to be granted to NEOs, we consider the following factors:

-- the proportion of long-term incentives relative to base pay; - our long-term business objectives; - awards made to executives in similar positions with other comparably sized energy companies in our peer group; - the NEO's impact on our performance and ability to create value; and - the NEO's performance.
+- The proportion of long-term incentives relative to base pay; - · Our long-term business objectives; - Awards made to executives in similar positions with other comparably sized energy companies in our peer group; - · The NEO's impact on our performance and ability to create value; and - · The NEO's performance.